jbutlar/bugular/README.md

-# fullstackopen
-University of Helsinki React Course
+# A bug tracker based off of University of Helsinki React course